NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Paradigms of NeurJSCC

 \item \emph{Local conditioning:} This method is widely employed in emerging neural field techniques, where the latent code is obtained through a \emph{coordinate-dependent} function $\boldsymbol{z} = g(\boldsymbol{x})$.
 By this approach, the neural field function becomes coordinate-specific, which can represent complex signals more efficiently.
 The query function $g$ is often designed as a lookup from multiple parametric embeddings that are referred to as the \emph{feature grids} of multiple levels of detail (LODs).
 Every feature grid is a sparse discrete data structure storing feature vectors at vertices of grids such as 2D pixel grids, 3D voxel grids, etc. The latent variable $\boldsymbol{z}$ at arbitrary position is queried from its neighborhood explicit feature vectors using interpolation algorithms as shown in Fig. \ref{Fig2}.

 \end{itemize}

 Following the well-optimized conditional INR functions, we need to design source-channel coding to transmit both implicit model parameters and explicit feature grids.
 Since neural fields use simple MLP, the transmission budget of model parameters is trivial compared to that of feature grids.
-Accordingly, the implicit ingredients of HSC can be reliably transmitted using classical source and channel coding over digital links.
-We put more efforts on the high-efficiency and robust transmission of feature grids.
+Accordingly, We put more efforts on the high-efficiency and robust transmission of feature grids.
 We follow the idea of auto-decoder by performing stochastic optimization to learn multiple feature grids at LODs directly.
-During this procedure, we incorporate a \emph{latent prior} on the components of feature grids as the entropy penalty like that in ESC, which guides the downstream source-channel coding rate allocation to maximize the coding gain.
+During this procedure, we incorporate a \emph{latent prior} on the components of feature grids as the entropy penalty like that in explicit NeurJSCC, which guides the downstream NeurJSCC rate allocation to maximize the system coding gain.
 Apart from the transmission rate control within each feature grid, our hierarchical representation also supports progressive and variable transmission of feature grids of different LODs, which scales the end-to-end transmission quality smoothly.
-In this way, we can achieve a very flexible end-to-end RD tradeoff.
+By this approach, we can achieve a very flexible end-to-end RD trade-off.
 As shown in Fig. \ref{Fig2}, these neural field parameters, latent feature grids of LODs, and the latent prior model are all learned jointly.